 For 1 of the 4 months of medicine, residents may select to do emergency medicine or pediatrics.

-Service Director: Dr. Michael Jarvis
+Service Director: Dr. Matthew Chapman

 On this rotation at Barnes-Jewish Hospital, the residents work one-on-one with renowned faculty from Washington University.
 They learn the basics of psychiatric care including obtaining good histories, doing mental status exams, and properly diagnosing and managing patients with severe psychiatric illness.
 Specialized services include an intensive care unit and a geriatric psychiatry unit.
 The setting utilizes a multidisciplinary approach with nurses, social workers, activity therapists, chaplains, psychiatrists, and medical students.